 - At this stage, there is no means for a streaming media client, also referred to as Media Access Function (client) to obtain information about energy-related metrics related to selected streamed and consumed resources.
 Generally, a streaming media client could benefit from knowledge of the energy attributed to the service – and, even better, to the individual service components – it is consuming.

 - Metrics assigned to energy consumption need to be well defined.
-At this stage there is no single well-defined metric, or a well-defined metric, that defines energy consumption for streaming services.
+At this stage there is no single well-defined metric, for energy consumption of streaming services.
 These metrics are still under development and require testing and feasibility in practice.

-- Energy consumption may be considered to address regulatory constraints, see for example Key Issue #1.
+- Energy consumption may need to address regulatory constraints, see for example Key Issue #1.
 Providing specific signalling and handling of such information may be required, for example comparable to accessibility information.
-At this stage there is no attribution of energy-related information in the streaming services.
+At this stage there is no specific exposure of energy-related information in the streaming services, for example in well-defined manifest descriptors, or other well defined metadata schemes.

 - Generally, media streaming services lack a framework to support reporting of energy-related information.
-A framework may beneficially be defined.
+A framework may beneficially be defined, and be used in 3GPP with appropriate integration to the 3GPP system.

 Based on this discussion, this proposal provides the following high-level aspects: